Best alternative to a negotiated agreement: Overview

-In negotiations involving different cultures, all parties need to account for cultural cognitive behaviors and should not let judgments and biases affect the negotiation.
+In negotiations involving different cultures, all parties need to account for cultural cognitive behaviours and should not let judgments and biases affect the negotiation.
 The individual should be separate from the objective.

 The purpose here, as Philip Gulliver mentions, is for negotiation parties to be aware.

-Preparation at all levels, including prejudice-free thoughts, emotion-free behavior, bias-free behavior are helpful according to Morris and Gelfand.
+Preparation at all levels, including prejudice-free thoughts, emotion-free behaviour, bias-free behaviour are helpful according to Morris and Gelfand.

 BATNA-based tactics and order of negotiations

 Because of the importance of the BATNA for negotiation success, several tactics focus on weakening the opponent's BATNA.
 This may be achieved e.g. by striving for exclusive negotiations, delaying or accelerating the ongoing negotiations, or limiting the negotiation partner to technical systems.
 If a negotiator is faced with such tactics it is his/her task to examine the possible consequences for their own BATNA and to prevent or counteract any deterioration of the own party's BATNA.

 The BATNA can also influence the order in which negotiations are taken up with potential contracting partners.
-A sequential approach is favorable.
-In a sequential approach, one starts negotiations with the less favored partners and continues negotiations with the preferred option afterward.
-This way, there is the BATNA of a contract with the less favored partner.
+A sequential approach is favourable.
+In a sequential approach, one starts negotiations with the less favoured partners and continues negotiations with the preferred option afterward.
+This way, there is the BATNA of a contract with the less favoured partner.

 Difference between BATNA and reservation value

-A BATNA represents one party’s best option if negotiations fail, whereas a reservation value represents the worst deal they are willing to accept.
-A reservation value should never be less than the BATNA.
+A BATNA represents one party's best option if negotiations fail, whereas a reservation price represents the worst deal they are willing to accept.
 When purchasing a bike, for example, the BATNA may represent the option of shopping at another dealer.
 Depending on the cost of finding other dealers, the reservation value would represent the highest price you are willing to pay.